Saurabh S. Sawant (He/Him)

 My PhD work involved understanding theoretical aspects of shocks such as the nature of molecular fluctuations in their internal structure, their intrinsic stability against small-amplitude harmonic perturbations, and their synchronous coupling with laminar separation bubble in the shock-wave/boundary-layer interactions.

-At LBNL, I have shifted gears and am working in team of computational scientists developing applications of computational electromagnetism to microelectronics and quantum chip devices in collaboration with theorists and experimentalists.
-In the near term, I will be developing DSMC algorithms to characterize electron-hole transport in nano-CMOS devices.
+At LBNL, I have shifted gears and am working in a team of computational scientists developing applications of computational electromagnetism to microelectronics and quantum chip devices in collaboration with theorists and experimentalists.
+At present, I am exploring computational methods to characterize electron/hole transport in nanoscale devices.

-March 2022: Our work entitled, "on the synchronisation of three-dimensional shock layer and laminar separation bubble instabilities in hypersonic flow over a double wedge", is accepted for publication in the Journal of Fluid Mechanics.
+March 2022: My work entitled, "On the synchronisation of three-dimensional shock layer and laminar separation bubble instabilities in hypersonic flow over a double wedge", is accepted for publication in the Journal of Fluid Mechanics.

 Select 2021 Highlights